yannellym/yannellym/README.md

 # Hi!
 My name is Yannelly 👋
-Developer.
+Engineer.
 Designer.
 Passionate Learner.

 I'm a creative Software Engineer with a passion for finding solutions to complex problems.
 I enjoy learning, and challenging myself to push beyond my boundaries.
 I’m experienced with designing, developing, and maintaining applications.
 I excel in the areas of communication, management, and leadership.
 I thrive in web development, and user experience.
-I really enjoy working with ReactJS, Figma, and am looking forward to learning Golang soon.
+I really enjoy working with ReactJS, Figma, SQL, and am looking forward to learning Java soon.

 <h3> Portfolio & Website </h3>
 http://yannellymercado.com/